Overview

-Use this guide if you are coordinating Daybreak onboarding for your organization and need to move from approval to a ready-to-run setup.
+Use this guide if you are coordinating Daybreak onboarding for your organization and need to move from intake through provisioning to a ready-to-run setup.

 Daybreak is OpenAI's program focused on cybersecurity work, including models, access paths, Codex, Codex Security, and supporting services.